proteusInstitute/proteus.github.io/workshops.md

 To test how this approach accelerates transferal of adaptive mechanisms from biology to AI and robotics, we will host a series of workshops to initially brainstorm and then construct such a code base.
 Anyone willing and able to contribute code to such an effort is welcome to participate.

-## The first Proteus workshop

-The first of several planned workshops.

 ### **What?**